 Science of the Blade (Ex)

 At 14th level, a fencer is able to apply her specialized knowledge of anatomy and physiology to her bladework.
-The fencer can make dirty trick, disarm, or trip combat maneuver as a free action with any successful attack using any one-handed piercing weapon.
+The fencer can make a dirty trick, disarm, or trip combat maneuver as a free action with any successful attack using any one-handed piercing weapon.
 The fencer still provokes attacks of opportunities when using these combat maneuvers if she does not have the appropriate feats to prevent it.

 No Retreat (Ex)

 At 15th level, enemies adjacent to the fencer that take a withdraw action provoke an attack of opportunity from the fencer.

 The reach of a light or one-handed piercing weapon in the hands of a 17th level or higher fencer is increased by an additional 5 ft., but only on the fencer’s turn.